nigyta/dfast_core/README.md

 * CRISPR prediction (CRT)
 * Assembly gaps within sequences

-Optionally, you can choose Prodigal and tRNAscan-SE to predict CDS and tRNA.
+Optionally, you can choose Prodigal, GeneMarkS-2 and tRNAscan-SE to predict CDS and tRNA.
 (You need to install them manually.)

 ### Functional annotation
 1. OrthoSearch (Optional.
 Set `--references` option to enable this.)